arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="Transform fontawesome icons.png" title="Transform fontawesome icons" alt="Transform fontawesome icons">}}

-## Combine two icons using fontawesome mask
+## Combine two icons using Font Awesome mask

 We can combine two icons into one single color icons using mask property for `fa-icon` as shown below